rwarbelow/kwk-level-1-week-1-lectures/018_sinatra_1.md

 just learned about!
 In the above example, if our app _gets_ a request for `/`, it returns "Hello World".

-We can make as many of these as we like..
+We can make as many of these as we like.

 ```ruby
 get '/spaghetti' do